 Phytoestrogens are plant molecules that have structural similarity to our own endogenous estrogens.
-The main categories of found in plants are:
+The main categories found in plants are:

-It is important to note that these naturally occurring plant compounds are very different from xeno-estrogens, which include many pesticides, agricultural chemicals, hormones used to treat animals or fish, polychlorinated biphenols (PCBs), plastics and paints, which can have potentially harmful effects on our health.
+It is important to note that these naturally occurring plant compounds are very different from xeno-estrogens, which include many pesticides, agricultural chemicals, hormones used to treat animals or fish, polychlorinated biphenyls (PCBs), plastics and paints, which can have potentially harmful effects on our health.

 How do Phytoestrogens Work?

 Phytoestrogens can bind with estrogen receptors in the body, however they are generally up to 400 times smaller than endogenous estrogens (those which are made by the body), and are much weaker in their activity & biological effects.